Ved-P/market-safe/README.md

 - allow customers to reserve a specific time slot rather than just a day.
 - allow businesses to customize the page that the customers see when they visit their site.
 - add more AI to help businesses create standards that will minimize the chance of spreading diseases.
+- incorporate a real database rather than the self-made database I used for this project.

 ## Would you like to contribute?